Overview of Australia’s aid program to Bangladesh

 The Direct Aid Program

 The Direct Aid Program (DAP) is a flexible small grants program funded by the Australian Government through the Department of Foreign Affairs and Trade.
 The aim of the DAP is to advance developmental objectives and address humanitarian hardship in developing countries.
-DAP is administered through Australia's overseas diplomatic posts on an annual (1 July-30 June financial year) basis.
+DAP is administered through Australia's overseas diplomatic posts.